 Mosafe Compound Bow: The Mosafe Compound bow is our pick of the best compound bow for beginners.
 It has a very wide draw weight range – this means it will be okay for any adult man or woman.
 As a beginner, you need a bow that you can adjust over a wide margin for draw weight and length.
 You can increase your draw weight and range as your skills and muscle development.
 Plus, this bow shoots at 320 fps – which is a lethal speed even for the biggest game.
 The axle-to-axle length of 28 is also a good point for a beginner.

 At least one or more of the bows reviewed in this article should be a good fit for you no matter your body build.
-But because compound bow choices have a personal thing to it, you may prefer to buy one not featured here.
-The aim is to give you a good foundational knowledge to choose a bow from any online store according to your physique.
+Because compound bow choices have a personal thing to it, you may prefer to buy one not featured here.
+The aim is to give you the foundational knowledge to choose the best compound bow for beginners from any online store according to your physique.
 New bow designs enter the market every year, but the fundamentals remain the same.